elifesciences-publications/Simulations_and_analysis_pipelines_github_repo/in_vitro_entrainment_github/readme.txt

 fluorescence polarization probe and overlays the resulting dayTime vs. day length curves on top of SDS-PAGE data and in vivo data (as in Fig. 2C).

-Figure 2 - figuSup 1
+Figure 2 - figSup 1
 ********************
 pkaic_vs_polarization_github/fit_PKaiC_Polarization_joint.m
 performs a global fit to the polarization and SDS-PAGE datasets in